Heinirich/110_Go_Booking_App/README.md

 # 110_Go_Booking_App

-This is repository for bookings and reservations
+This is repository for bookings and reservations project

 - Built in Go Version 1.15
 - Uses [chi router](https://github.com/go-chi/chi/v5) router